-This bridge is a national historic place, spanning the Snake River between Twin Falls and Gooding counties on Old Highway 30.
+The Owsley bridge is a national historic place.
+It spans the Snake River between Twin Falls and Gooding counties on Old Highway 30.

-Owsley Bridge is 430 feet long and was originally constructed in 1921 for what was then a whopping $127,000.
-It’s the only continuous cantilevered through-truss on the state highway system, and according to the Idaho State Historical Society, it’s one of the very few cantilevered structures of any kind in the state.
-When it opened in 1921, businesses in Hagerman and Buhl closed for the day and the communities through a massive celebration.
-It was registered on the National Register of Historic Places in 1998 to commemorate its importance in Idaho’s early transportation infrastructure.
+Constructed in 1921, the Owsley Bridge is 430 feet long and represents a great feat for transportation.
+The cost was then a whopping $127,000.
+It’s the only continuous cantilevered through-truss bridge on the state highway system.
+According to the Idaho State Historical Society, it’s one of the very few cantilevered structures in the state.
+When it opened in 1921, businesses in Hagerman and Buhl closed for the day and the communities held a massive celebration.
+In 1998, the bridge was registered on the National Register of Historic Places.
+It is commemorated for its importance in Idaho’s early transportation infrastructure.